 Some cards force a player to leave a Round of Gambling.
-When a player is forced out of the Round, each player, including the one being forced out, has a chance to respond (for example, with "They might not know you're cheating, but my Goddess does!" or some other anti-cheat card).
+When a player is forced out of the Round, each player, including the one being forced out, has a chance to respond (for example, with "Gog think you cheating!
+Gog no like cheaters!" or some other anticheat card).